bmeurant/technical-docs/software-architecture/architectural-styles/event-driven.md

 ### 1. Broker Topology (Choreography)

-This is the most common and decentralized approach.
+This is the most common and decentralized approach, and it is a direct implementation of the **[[publish-subscribe|Publish-Subscribe]]** pattern.
 There is no central orchestrator; each service is "smart" enough to know which events it should listen to and how to react.
 The system's workflow emerges from the independent actions of its components.
 This is often described as **"smart endpoints and dumb pipes."**

 ```mermaid
 graph TD